MLH-Fellowship/project-team-pythonic/README.md

 ## Introduction

 TEAM PYTHONIC is from 22.SUM.21 of the Production Engineering Track at MLH Fellowship.
 For week 1, an interactive team portfolio was made with an enjoyable user interface and a variety of multimedia components.
-The purpose of the project was to explore new technologies in web development and using the best practices to collaborate as a team on Github.
+The purpose of the project was to explore new technologies in web development and use the best practices to collaborate as a team on GitHub.

 ## Badges